Skip to main content

 Measure your Self-Determination Theory (SDT) profile

 Take the free Values Assessment test to discover where you fall.
-Instant results, no signup required.
+Instant result with full breakdown and matching careers.

 Take the Free Values Assessment Test